-The 1866 Copper Harbor Lighthouse also is part of Fort Wilkins State Park; narrated cruises to the point on which it sits leave daily from the village marina.
+The 1866 Copper Harbor Lighthouse also is part of Fort Wilkins State Park, although it's closed to tourists because access is privately owned.

 A few blocks away, from a dock surrounded by gift shops, the Isle Royale Queen III crosses to Isle Royale National Park, 50 miles across Lake Superior.